kiranmak/draft-km-detnet-for-ocn.md/draft-km-detnet-for-ocn.md

 The endpoints ('process controllers' and field devices) embody machine-to-machine communications to facilitate remote and local process automation.
-In this document, networks that support all the characteristics of remote process automation are referred to as Operation and Control Networks (OCNs) for convenience.
-This document describes using DetNet to enable OCN applications since they provide mechanisms for guaranteed delay-aware packet delivery, reliability, and packet loss mitigation.
+Applications using deterministic networks are not aware of the details of such networks and, therefore, require an interface with DetNets for operations and control of field-devices.
+In this document such interfaces are referred to as Operation and Control Networks (OCNs) for convenience.

-This document defines the interface between an OCN application and the DetNet framework. i.e., using DetNet services for communication between the controllers and the field devices.
-This interface is used by an application to express its network-specific requirements.
-This document presents the perspective of an end system.
-Because general-purpose applications widely use IP network stack and provide more connection flexibility to end systems, the scope of our discussion is specific to the IP-enabled DetNet data planes
+OCN interfaces are used by applications to describe reuirements for for guaranteed delay-aware packet delivery, reliability, and packet loss mitigation.

-{{!DETNET-DP=RFC8655}}.
-A proxy function is assumed for the other type of field devices and service levels (section 4.1 in RFC8655).
+Deterministic Networks provide extension to Time Sensitive Networks (TSN) for large-scale domains.
+To this end, TSN has specified IA profile in {https://www.ieee802.org/1/files/private/60802-drafts/d2/60802-d2-4.pdf}.

-Mapping OCNs to DetNet helps better understand how DetNets can be used in such scenarios.
-The document provides a background on the type of traffic patterns in OCN applications.
-It proposes an interface between an application and DetNet and a potential solution direction to support OCN traffic patterns over DetNet.
+The document provides a background on the Industrial automation (section-), traffic classification and parameters (section-), as well as a potential IPv6 extension header based approach.

 # Terminology